bderieg/kinemetry_ETG_disks/README.md

 A set of scripts using Davor Krajnovic's "kinemetry" program for Python.
 Specifically for doing moment 1 kinemetry on thin disks from ALMA spectral data.

 ## Parameter Files
 The user should create his/her own parameter files for each target.
-Parameter files should be of the format key=value, one per line, with the following mandatory keys
+Parameter files should be of the format key=value (if value is a string, quotations should be placed around the it), one per line, with the following mandatory keys
 - velmap_filename
 - fluxmap_filename